France, Guides

 After the Germans were defeated, restoration efforts continued throughout the 20th century to give us the château experience we have today.

-I’ll try my best to provide a list of some of my favorite things from the Palace of Versailles, but really, the entire palace is one big highlight with its fine Baroque paintings and opulent architecture.
+I’ll try my best to provide a list of some of my favorite things from my day trip to Versailles Château, but, really, the entire palace is one big highlight with its fine Baroque paintings and opulent architecture.

 The Palace’s Façade